They say a spoonful of sugar helps the medicine go down, but most would like their medicine to be sugar-free and without artificial flavors too.

-However, it isn’t as simple as grinding up the leaf, and instead, the sweetener is quite highly processed with the glycoside compounds in the leaf being dehydrated, purified, and extracted.
+However, it isn’t as simple as grinding up the leaf.
+Instead, the sweetener is quite highly processed with the glycoside compounds in the leaf being dehydrated, purified, and extracted.

 Why should you use sugar-free protein powder?

-Those looking for sugar-free protein powder are generally looking to cut out unnecessary calories as they will be consuming these powders in shakes or other forms daily.
-The risk of daily consumption of a high sugar protein powder is weight gain and unwanted spikes in your blood sugar levels.
+Those looking for sugar-free protein powders are generally looking to cut out unnecessary calories as they will be consuming these powders in shakes or other forms daily.
+The risk of daily consumption of a high-sugar protein powder is weight gain and unwanted spikes in your blood sugar levels.

 What's Our #1 Favorite Product

-If you’re looking for a protein powder that’s both low in sugar and also artificial sweetener-free, then Performance Labs Sport Protein powder has the science to back up its impressive list of claims.
+If you’re looking for a protein powder that’s both low in sugar and free from artificial sweeteners, then Performance Labs Sport Protein Powder has the science to back up its impressive list of claims.

-It’s a great protein powder that I’ve recommended to colleagues and clients alike to achieve both excellent muscle gain and weight loss goals.
+It is one of the best protein powders that I’ve recommended to colleagues and clients alike to achieve both excellent muscle gain and weight loss goals.

 It mixes well into a shake, and I’ve even tested it out in the kitchen, baking some seriously tasty chocolate protein cookies.